 The last, but definitely not the least spot that we visited in Chiapas was Zona Arqueológica Palenque, also called the Palenque Ruins.

-As one of the biggest and most elaborate Mayan sites in the world, the Palenque Ruins is a must for anyone visiting the Chiapas region.
+As one of the biggest and most impressive North America Landmarks, the Palenque Ruins are a must-see for anyone visiting the Chiapas region!

-Zona Arqueológica Palenque is an impressive ancient Mayan city located in the midst of the Mexico jungle.
+Zona Arqueológica Palenque is an elaborate ancient Mayan city located in the midst of the Mexico jungle.

 The Palenque Ruins are HUGE and even after a few hours of walking around, we kept finding new buildings and pyramids to climb and explore.

-Although we didn’t get a guide for this archeological site, I kind of wish we had.
+Although we didn’t get a guide for this archeological site, I wish we had.
 These ruins were so big that we felt a bit lost and missed lots of historical background information.

 If you plan to visit Palenque Ruins on your own, try to get there as soon as it opens around 8 am.
-A few hours later this site was packed full with tour buses and weather was getting too hot to enjoy walking around anymore.
+A few hours later this site was packed full of tourists and the weather was getting too hot to enjoy walking around.

-Looking for other fun things to do in Mexico for travel?
-Here are a few of our other blog posts covering awesome things to do in Mexico:
+Looking for other fun things to do in Mexico?
+Here are a few of our other popular Mexico travel blog posts that you may enjoy:

 - 22 Essential Travel Tips To Know Before Visiting Mexico